 - Down payment

 - A down payment is a lump sum of money you pay toward the purchase price of your home at the outset of the sale.
 This amount varies.
 For a conventional loan, expect to pay between 5% and 20% of the price of the home as an out-of-pocket expense.

-If you can’t come up with a down payment, look for federally backed mortgage programs, such as FHA and USDA loans, with flexible requirements and lower percentage rates.
-There are also several Down Payment Assistance programs (DPAs) that can help borrowers who are having trouble coming up with this money.
+If you can’t come up with a down payment, look for federally backed mortgage programs, such as FHA loans and USDA loans, with more flexible requirements.
+There are also several down payment assistance programs (DPAs) that can help borrowers who are having trouble coming up with this money.
 These are usually regionally funded.
-A local lender or broker can give you more information about the programs available in your area.
+A local mortgage lender or broker can give you more information about the programs available in your area.

 - Earnest money

-Earnest money is usually less than 5% of the purchase price and will ultimately go toward your final purchase, though you are in danger of losing it if you do get cold feet and decide to withdraw your offer.
-It’s worth noting there are a number of legitimate reasons to withdraw your offer after a disappointing inspection of the property.
-In these cases, you would get the earnest money back.
+Earnest money is usually less than 5% of the purchase price and will ultimately go toward your final purchase, though you are in danger of losing it if you decide to withdraw your offer.
+It’s worth noting there are a number of legitimate reasons you might withdraw your offer; as long as these are established in your offer, you get your earnest money back.

-- Your escrow account is a reserve of funds held by your lender to pay for services that fall outside the base loan amount in a mortgage.
-This escrow fund is usually reserved for property taxes, homeowners insurance or PMI (private mortgage insurance).
+- An escrow account is a reserve of funds held by your lender to pay for services that fall outside the base loan amount in a mortgage.
+This escrow fund is usually reserved for property taxes, homeowners insurance and private mortgage insurance (PMI).
 Your lender will hold back a certain amount of your monthly payments to go into this account and then use it to pay for these expenses.
 Since these values can fluctuate, your escrow account is reconciled at the end of each year.

 - Interest rate

-- Your interest rate is the percentage you pay on top of your loan as a fee to your lender.
-The Federal Reserve sets interest rates for home mortgages.
-Whatever interest rate you lock in at the time of signing on will be your interest rate for the life of your loan unless you refinance.
+- Your interest rate is the percentage you pay to borrow money from the mortgage lender.
+The Federal Reserve, the central bank of the United States, plays a large part in influencing interest rates for home mortgages.
+Whatever interest rate you lock in at the time of signing on is your interest rate for the life of your loan, unless you refinance.